MatUrbanski/icndb/README.md

 [![Build Status](https://travis-ci.org/MatUrbanski/icndb.svg?branch=master)](https://travis-ci.org/MatUrbanski/icndb)

 **API client for ICNDB API written in Elixir.**
+**More details in documentation: https://hexdocs.pm/icndb/api-reference.html**

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+The package can be installed as:

   1. Add `icndb` to your list of dependencies in `mix.exs`: